-The red grape variety comes from Turkey; the name means "black cock".
-Synonyms are Horoz, Horoz Karasi, Khorozkarassi and Kilis Karasi.
-The latter indicates that it originates from the province of Kilis in the southeast.
-It must not be confused with the varieties Adakarasi, Calkarasi, Kalecik Karasi or Papazkarasi, despite the fact that synonyms or morphological similarities seem to indicate this (but it is assumed that some of them may be identical).
-The medium ripening vine is susceptible to botrytis, but very suitable for hot climates.
-It produces colourful red wines rich in tannins and alcohol.
-However, it is more appreciated than table grapes.
-The variety is mainly cultivated around Gaziantep in the province of the same name (next to Kilis) near the border to Syria.
-However, no stocks were reported in 2010 (Kym Anderson).
+The red grape variety originates from Turkey; the name means "black rooster".
+Synonyms are Horoz, Horoz Karasi, It Karasi, Khorozkarassi, Kilis Karasi and Marawani.
+It probably originates from the province of Kilis, which lies in the southeast.
+The parentage is unknown.
+The variety should not be confused with Adakarasi, Çalkarasi, Kalecik Kar asi or Papazkarasi, despite seemingly suggestive synonyms or morphological similarities (but it is suspected that some of them may be identical).
+The medium-maturing vine is susceptible to botrytis, but very well suited to hot climates.
+It yields colourful, tannin- and alcohol-rich red wines, but is mainly appreciated as table grape.
+The variety is mainly grown around Gaziantep in the province of the same name (located next to Kilis) near the border with Syria.
+However, no stocks were reported in 2016 (Kym Anderson statistics).

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher